aiidateam/aiida-website/docs/news/posts/2024-11-15-aiidalab-mvc.md

 ### The Mediator pattern

-On can also choose to opt for more granular control.
+One can also opt for more granular control.
 In the Mediator pattern, traits of one `MVC` pattern are observed locally by its `Controller`, with the `Controller` subsequently taking action on another `Model`.
 In such cases, the latter `Model` is often of a dependent MVC component, of which the `Controller` is aware.

 ![Model network](./_pics/model_network.png)